 About this data

-This front page item shows three graphs and a variety of important metrics public health officials use to track the spread of COVID-19 in our community.
-The first graph, which shows the county’s cumulative cases, also includes the number of new cases each day along with the percentage increase from the most recent case update.
+This front page item shows two graphs and several important metrics public health officials use to track the spread of COVID-19 in our community.

-The 7-day average shows how many new cases per day Klamath County has seen over the past week.
+The 7-day average shows the average of new cases per day Klamath County has seen over the past week, graphed over a month.
 It’s a better representation of the overall trend in positive cases, as it smooths out days that have seen more or fewer cases compared to the days that came before them.
+Declines in this metric mean the county is reporting fewer daily cases on average.

-Finally, a school metrics chart has been replaced with the measurements that drive the county's risk level from the Governor's Office.
-They track cases per 100,000 (with raw case numbers adjusted specifically for Klamath County) and test positivity over the most recent two-week period.
+Finally, there's a bar that shows the county's current risk level as determined by the Governor's Office.
+They track cases per 100,000 and test positivity over the most recent two-week period.
 Based on cutoff points in those metrics, they evaluate the virus's spread from low to widespread.
 Those designations translate to county risk levels that dictate how businesses and other public areas can operate.

-As of April 6, a county whose metrics warrant "Extreme Risk" designation will only be considered as such if statewide hospitalizations exceed 300 and the statewide seven-day average of new cases rises more than 15% from the previous week.
+As of April 6, a county whose metrics warrant "Extreme Risk" designation will only be considered as such if statewide hospitalizations exceed 300 and the statewide seven-day average of hospitalizations rises more than 15% from the previous week.